Before we dive into a Gymshark social media case study, let’s consider where it all began. Starting in 2012 as a screen printing operation, Gymshark

 The Gymshark Women accounts are all about body positivity, uplifting other women in their fitness journey, and fitness tips targeted to women.
 The branding of these accounts is of course still in line with Gymshark’s overall branding, but generally more bright and positive – note the use of colour in their Instagram highlights.
 This is representative of the account as a whole: a smart way to appeal to and grab the attention of different parts of your follower base while staying in line with the big picture.

 Values of diversity and respect run throughout Gymshark Women’s social media veins, especially with the inclusion of “plus-size” Gymshark Ambassadors (more on those in a bit).
-Gymshark recognise that this type of posting is not relevant to their entire customer base, making the smart decision to create separate accounts for Gymshark Women (and also Gymshark Train) so as to appeal to everyone in meaningful ways.
+Gymshark recognise that this type of posting is not relevant to their entire customer base.
+So instead, they made the smart decision to create separate accounts for Gymshark Women so as to appeal to everyone.

 Speaking of Gymshark Train, this side of Gymshark has the smallest following as it is the most niche: targeting full-on fitness fanatics.
 Take a look at their bio on Instagram: